 If you’re working with clients running on WordPress this is something to keep in mind.
 You can, of course, install the Classic Editor or simply put off updating until later.

 Either way, you should have a game plan for the holidays.
 The last thing you want is your client calling you up complaining about their site being broken after they upgrade to WordPress 5.0.

 How to Get Ready and Update to WordPress 5.0

 We can’t stress enough how important testing WordPress 5.0 and Gutenberg is.
 You really need to make sure all of your plugins and theme are going to work properly.
 If you have a custom built solution, make sure to start reaching out to a WordPress developer to get it updated.
 This is not something your WordPress host will be able to fix for you.

 It’s important to note, that unless you have specifically configured WordPress to auto-update major releases, you will have to manually update to WordPress 5.0.
 By default, WordPress only auto-dates minor releases in its own branch, like 4.9.7 to 4.9.8, not major releases like 4.9.8 to 5.0.

 WooCommerce has released an official statement regarding the release of WordPress 5.0.
 If you’re running WooCommerce, make sure to update to WooCommerce 3.5.1+ before updating to WordPress 5.0 to avoid breaking changes.

 WordPress 5.0 and Gutenberg is the biggest update to WordPress that we’ve had in a long time.
 It affects everyone, from how users interact with the editor and write content, to how developers code plugins and themes.
 Only time will tell how successful the Gutenberg project is.
-But no matter what, it’s best to start testing as soon as you can to ensure nothing breaks on your WordPress site.
+But no matter what, we encourage everyone to test WordPress 5.0 on a staging environment before upgrading.